Atom Photoelectric Smoke And Fire Alarm

 The First Alert P1000 Atom Smoke and Fire Alarm provides maximum protection and has a new thinner, micro design, which adds an element of style to safety.
 This photoelectric alarm is a fraction of the size of a standard alarm and provides all the necessary protection to help keep your family and your home safe.
 This unit has an advanced smoke entry system with a photoelectric sensor that will detect regular and slow, smoldering fires and reduce false alarms that result from cooking and shower steam.
 The Atom has a loud 85dB penetrating and powerful siren to ensure everyone is out of the building safely.
 During an alarm, you will hear a loud; repeating horn pattern and an LED light will flash rapidly.

 The Atom has easy installation with their smart product clip system to attach to any wall or ceiling.
-This white smoke and fire alarm is powered by (1) 3-Volt CR2-Lithium Battery (included), has a 2.5-inch radius and weighs only 0.18-pounds.
+This white smoke and fire alarm is powered by (1) 3-Volt CR2-Lithium Battery (included), has a 1.8-inch circumference and weighs only 0.18-pounds.
 The First Alert P1000 Atom Battery Powered Micro Design Smoke and Fire Alarm comes with a 10-year limited warranty that protects against defects in material and workmanship.

 * California Residents - Please Note This Alarm is Not Compliant with California State 10 Year Sealed Battery Alarm Legislation Requirements.